bethskw/tragic8ball/README.md

 The answers in that file are all lines from literary tragedies, such as those of Shakespeare and Tolstoy.
 Feel free to add your own, or replace the file with answers of your choice.

+Literature used in creating the file:

+* King Lear

+* Anna Karenina

 # How to Tweet #